As a Parish Council we receive many questions and requests, some of which arise quite frequently.

 - Street lights (A19, Main St, Skipwith Rd, Wheldrake Dr, The Glade, Carr Lane, Hollicarrs Close).

-- Owns & maintains war memorials, fountain and Jubilee benches.
+- Owns & maintains both war memorials, jubilee fountain and coronation benches.

 - Grass cutting of 'urban' grass verges within the Parish